dann254/mavuno-api/README.md

 - cascade deletion to Uploaded image files
 - Detailed Stats
 - more tests
+- fix static files on heroku affecting images and docfiles

 ### Relevant information
 - ** new supervisor ** can only be created through the console with the following command.